Defense Acquisition Regulations System, Department of Defense (DoD).

 DoD Response: DoD requires passive tags on the packaging of items, not on the item itself.
 The tags themselves do not emit any electromagnetic signal unless interrogated by an RF reader.

 12. Comment: DoD should work with the U.S. Food and Drug Administration (FDA) and compare its Medical Federal Supply Classes to the FDA combination product codes.
 DoD's RFID program calls for tagging of medical devices but not pharmaceuticals, biological, or in vitro diagnostics.
-Drug, biologics, and devices can be used in combination to potentially enhance the safety and/or effectiveness of either product used alone.
+Drug, biologics, and devices can be used in combination to potentially enhance the safety and/or effectiveness of either product used Start Printed Page 6482alone.
 The appropriate classification of these combination products is sometimes unclear.
 FDA's Office of Combination Products addresses concerns with drug-device, drug-biologic, and device-biologic combination products.
 FDA is investigating the use of unique device identification to improve patient safety, by reducing medical errors, facilitating device recalls, and improving medical device adverse event reporting.
 No standard has been developed as of yet.

 DoD Response: DoD is working with the FDA to ensure that the RFID requirements are clearly defined and appropriate.
 In addition, DoD is sharing lessons learned from its work with uniquely identifying items with the FDA.